-Tip: Installing Product Patches at Installation Time
+Tip: Installing product patches at installation time

-If SUSE Linux Enterprise Server has been successfully registered at the SUSE Customer Center, you are asked whether to install the latest available online updates during the installation.
+After SUSE Linux Enterprise Desktop has been successfully registered, you are asked whether to install the latest available online updates during the installation.
 If choosing Yes, the system will be installed with the most current packages without having to apply the updates after installation.
 Activating this option is recommended.